 Contact your team leader for fundraising ideas such as team functions, but also please see our Fundraising page for ideas on how to get started.
 Please remember that the Ride for Food is a fundraising event being organized to help organizations that daily battle hunger in our local communities.
 They generally don’t have the resources to host this type of event, so they appreciate this opportunity and your best efforts raise $1000.

 An offline donation can save money in internet processing charges, so we encourage such donations.
-If someone is sponsoring you and providing you with a cheque, please make sure the cheque is made out to Three Squares New England, and it is imperative that your name is written into the memo line on the bottom left hand corner of the cheque otherwise we will not know where to credit the check.
+If someone is sponsoring you and providing you with a check, please make sure the check is made out to Three Squares New England, and it is imperative that your name is written into the memo line on the bottom left hand corner of the check otherwise we will not know where to credit the check.